Harriet Millar-Mills

-Harriet Millar-Mills (born 16 April 1991) is an English rugby union player and a member of the England Women's Rugby team.
+Harriet Victoria Millar-Mills (born 16 April 1991) is an English rugby union player and a member of the England Women's Rugby team.

 International career

 Millar-Mills made her debut for England in 2011 for the U20 team, before graduating to the senior team that year.
 In 2013 she played for the country in the 2013 Women's Six Nations Championships.
 In the game versus Scotland, she and her sister, Bridget Millar-Mills, were the first sisters ever to face each other in international rugby.
 Though both grew up in Manchester, Bridget chose to play for Scotland as their mother is from Hamilton.

 Millar-Mills was named Old Mutual Wealth Player of the Match for England's 2016 game versus Canada.
 She played in all 12 of the England team's games that year, starting in ten.

 In 2017 she was named in the 2017 Women's Rugby World Cup squad for England.
 In April 2021, she played for England in the team's 67-3 win over Italy, securing the country's place in the final of the 2021 Six Nations.